DLR-AMR/t8code_JOSS/paper.md

 # Fundamental Concepts

 `t8code` is based on the forest-of-trees approach.
-Starting point for the usage of `t8code` is an unstructured conformal input mesh, which we denote a coarse mesh.
+The starting point for usage of `t8code` is an unstructured conformal input mesh, which we denote a coarse mesh.
 This coarse mesh describes the geometry of the computational domain and is usually provided by a mesh generator such as Gmsh [@geuzaine2009gmsh].
 Each of the coarse mesh cells is then viewed as the